home click highlighted hoovered text for more info, see help

 Mammals and other land creatures have fallen into open caves and been unable to escape.
 The fossil record has been preserved in strata formed from eroded topsoil washed and blown in.

-Tasmania island north [capital = Hobart]
+Tasmania island [capital = Hobart]

 Brickendon Estate in Longford at 81 Brickendon Street